-Grey House Publishing and Weiss Ratings are proud to announce its newest series, Financial Literacy Basics.
-Each volume in this series provides readers with easy-to-understand guidance on how to manage their finances.
+Grey House Publishing and Weiss Ratings are proud to announce the third edition of Financial Literacy Basics.
+Each volume in this series provides readers with easyto-understand guidance on how to manage their finances.
 Designed for those who are just starting out and for those who may need help handling their finances, volumes in this series outline, step-by-step, how to make the most of your money, which pitfalls to avoid, and what to watch out for, and give you the necessary tools to make sure you are fully equipped to manage your finances.